signalpoint/DrupalGap/docs/04_Modules/Create_a_Custom_Module/index.md

-To create a custom module in DrupalGap, follow these steps:
+This doc describes how to create a custom module in DrupalGap 8.

-## 1. Create the module skeleton

-It's *highly recommended* you choose a name for your module that is prefixed with your project's name (or initials), that way your module doesn't collide with any one else.
+> It's *highly recommended* you choose a name for your module that is prefixed with your project's name (or initials), that way your module doesn't collide with any one else.

-### Option a
+## Option A

 Use the [DrupalGap CLI](../Developer_Guide/CLI_-_Command_Line_Interface) to create a module skeleton:

 ```
 ./dg create module my_module
 ```

-### Option b
+## Option B

+### 1. Create the module skeleton

 Or manually create a `.js` file and copy/paste this snippet into it: